 About Me

-I am originally from Clover, South Carolina, which is just outside of Charlotte.
-On any given day I enjoy going for walks with my wife, Emily (and identifying plants as we go), reading, teaching, doing research, and playing online games with my friends from home.
-My favorite non-fiction book is currently Sapiens: A Brief History of Humankind by Yuval Noah Harari.
-For the fiction-lovers, a favorite pick of mine is The Prince of Tides by Pat Conroy.
+I’m originally from Clover, South Carolina, just outside of Charlotte.
+On any given day, I enjoy going for walks with my wife, Emily, and identifying plants along the way.
+I also enjoy reading, teaching, doing research, and playing online games with my friends from across the United States.
+My current favorite non-fiction book is A Monetary and Fiscal History of the United States, 1961-2021 by Alan S. Blinder, while for fiction lovers, I recommend The Prince of Tides by Pat Conroy.

-I have enjoyed teaching since I was an economics tutor at my undergraduate alma mater, Winthrop University.
-After getting married in 2018, Emily and I volunteered in the education sector in Mongolia through the U.S. Peace Corps.
-We worked closely with two schools and the Department of Education in Dornodthe easternmost province of Mongoliafor two years before being evacuated due to COVID-19.
+I discovered my passion for teaching while working as an economics tutor during my time as an undergraduate at Winthrop University.
+After getting married in 2018, Emily and I volunteered through the U.S. Peace Corps in Mongolia, where we worked closely with two schools and the Department of Education in Dornod, the easternmost province of Mongolia.
+We spent two years teaching in Mongolia before being evacuated due to the COVID-19 pandemic.

 Nala